CampbellDavid/sei-project-03/README.md

 We structured the ten days we had as follows:
 Day 1:
   - Planning and assignment of tasks

 Day 2:
   - Began backend development
   - Seed development
   - Tests
   - Start of frontend development

 Day 3:

 ## Challenges & future improvements

-Text Here
+Text Here (list todo's from previous code)